Authenticity and the Inauthentic: A Essay

 Who Judges Authenticity

 The question of authenticity is never merely descriptive; it is always also a question of power.
 Who gets to decide what counts as authentic, and what is dismissed as fake, derivative, or counterfeit?
 As Bourdieu (1984) demonstrated in his analysis of taste and cultural capital, judgments of authenticity are never neutral.
 They reflect and reinforce social hierarchies, distinguishing those with cultural authority from those without.
-The gatekeepers of authenticity, including critics, curators, institutions, and now algorithms, exercise considerable power in determining what is valued and what is marginalised.
+The gatekeepers of authenticity—critics, curators, institutions, editors, and now algorithms—exercise considerable power in determining what is valued and what is marginalised.
+When Spotify’s algorithms curate “authentic” acoustic playlists or Instagram’s feed prioritises “authentic” content, they are making judgments with material consequences for whose work gets heard and whose disappears.
+I am convinced that this question of judgment is the crux of the matter.

 This is not simply an abstract concern.
 Bendix (1997) shows how the search for authenticity in folklore studies was bound up with nationalist projects and the exclusion of hybrid or supposedly contaminated cultural forms.
+The Brothers Grimm, in collecting their famous fairy tales, systematically edited out French and urban influences to produce stories that seemed authentically German—a project with obvious ideological implications (Zipes, 2002).
 Similarly, Banet Weiser (2012) argues that in contemporary brand culture, authenticity has become a valuable commodity, with corporations investing heavily in appearing genuine while obscuring the calculated nature of that appearance.
 The judgment of authenticity, in these contexts, becomes a tool of control and profit rather than a disinterested assessment of value.

 If judgments of authenticity are inevitable, then the question becomes not whether to judge but how.
 Lindholm (2008) suggests that assessments of authenticity must attend to questions of fairness, legitimacy, and care.
 Fairness requires that the criteria for authenticity not be rigged in favour of the powerful.
-Legitimacy demands that those making judgments have standing to do so.
-Indigenous communities, for instance, have voice in determining what counts as authentic Indigenous culture.
+Legitimacy demands that those making judgments have standing to do so—that Indigenous communities, for instance, should have voice in determining what counts as authentic Indigenous culture.
 And care requires that judgments be made with attention to their consequences, recognising that to label something inauthentic is to diminish its standing and, often, the standing of those who produce or value it.
+These three criteria—fairness, legitimacy, care—seem to me indispensable.

 Enter the Machine